DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 ## Topic.
 Distributions, dependence, and dynamics

 **Handouts:**  Outline | Code  <br>
-**Summary:**  This is really three topics.  *Distributions* is about the frequencies of various outcomes:  stock returns, incomes of individuals, medicial expenses, movie grosses.
+**Summary:**  This is really three topics.  *Distributions* are about the frequencies of various outcomes:  stock returns, incomes of individuals, medicial expenses, movie grosses.
 Tools include histograms, smoothed versions (kde's), cumulative and log plots. *Dependence* is about connections between two variables:  scatterplots, correlation, Anscombe's quartet. *Dynamics* is about the relation between variables at two dates:  stock returns this month and next, cross-correlations, the ccf.

 ---
 ## Topic.
 Demography & healthcare